BioGenies/imputomics/README.md

 ``` r
 renv::restore()
 ```
+Downloading all required packages using renv will take some time.

 4) Install imputomics by running the code below.
 When asked do not upgrade any packages.
 ``` r
 devtools::install(".")
 ```
-Downloading all required packages will take some time.

 ## Run imputomics